What every pro in our network must hold

 Carriers require proof that the restoration contractor carries general liability and workers' comp before authorizing work.
 We provide COIs on request, same day.

 Don't take our word for it.
-Every credential we hold can be independently verified through the issuing organization.
+Once we match you with a pro, every credential they hold can be independently verified through the issuing organization.
+Ask for license numbers and Certificates of Insurance — every network pro provides them on request.

 Visit iicrc.org and use the contractor search tool to verify our IICRC membership and certifications.